Fifth Sunday after Pentecost

 For Your Prayers

-We ask of your goodness, Lord, to comfort and sustain all who in this transitory life are in trouble, sorrow, need, sickness, or any other adversity, and especially Shirley and Alan Kimber, Rosina, Alex, Ann, Lois, Barbara, Kevin, Helena, Ian, Uncle Peter, Chris, Bill Tattam, Jeff Byrne, Karne, Greg, Aaron, Joanne, Grace and Faith, Beryl Old, Fr David, Nina and Sophie.
+We ask of your goodness, Lord, to comfort and sustain all who in this transitory life are in trouble, sorrow, need, sickness, or any other adversity, and especially Shirley and Alan Kimber, Rosina, Ann, Barbara, Kevin, Ian, Uncle Peter, Chris, Bill Tattam, Jeff Byrne, Karne, Greg, Aaron, Joanne, Grace and Faith, Beryl Old, Fr David, Nina, Sophie, Lesley, Helena, Shakiraia and Kristy.
 Please contact Fr Ted to be on this list.

-We also give thanks for those whose year’s mind occurs at this time, especially Paula Tuffin and Grace Atkinson.
+We also give thanks for those whose year’s mind occurs at this time, and amongst them Grant Peters and Jim Nixon.
 Rest eternal grant unto them, O Lord, and let light perpetual shine upon them.

 Mission and Outreach